kkrings/seawater/README.rst

       ..
    make install

-By default, the C++ library will not be found when importing the Python module.
+By default, the C++ library will not be found when importing the Python module:
-This can be fixed by appending the virtual Python environment to the *$LD_LIBRARY_PATH*:

 ::